MuditGarg1510/calculator/README.md

 # calculator
-This is an android calculator application.
+This is a calculator app which can do very basic mathematic calculations.